One of our core commitments is to never turn away a critically ill pet for financial reasons.

 She has provided me with the emotional support I needed recovering from my ordeal.
 Diamond is all I have in my life right now and forever.
 I didn’t know how I was going to get her treated because I’m on a fixed income with limited resources.
 I’m very grateful for the treatment that she is receiving today…”

 Desperate and out of options, Kimberly turned to First Coast No More Homeless Pets to save her beloved cat, Spence.

 Spence required immediate and urgent care for a urinary blockage – which can be fatal if not treated.
 Kimberly was turned away by other organizations because she could not make the hefty up-front payment to treat Spence.

 At FCNMHP, we care deeply about people and the pets they love so much and took in Spence immediately for treatment.
 He is now healthy and happy at home thanks to quick action by our team.

 When pet owners cannot afford life-saving veterinary care, they turn to the Angel Fund at First Coast No More Homeless Pets.
-Thanks to your support, the Angel Fund has saved countless lives over the past 6 years and is just one of many FCNMHP programs helping community members as they care for the dogs and cats they love.
+Thanks to your support, the Angel Fund has saved countless lives over the years and is just one of many FCNMHP programs helping community members as they care for the dogs and cats they love.

-“Saving lives, keeping dogs and cats out of shelters, and providing high-quality, low-cost veterinarian care to everyone in the community is our mission.
+“Saving lives, keeping dogs and cats out of shelters, and providing quality, low-cost veterinarian care to everyone in the community is our mission.
 With the Angel Fund and the continued support of the community, no animal will be turned away because they are homeless or because the owner is unable to afford critical medical care.”

 We are so thankful for all the animal lovers who make this possible by contributing to the Angel Fund!
 Please donate to let us help more pets in need.